The brightest object in the universe is called a Quasar, also known as a black hole that is consuming a star creating Accretion Discs.

 4. Neutron stars can contain up to twice the mass of the sun.
 A sugar-cube-sized bit of material from a neutron star would weigh about 1 billion tons.

-5. The Andromeda galaxy is larger than the moon in the sky, but it is usually too dim to see.
+5. The Andromeda galaxy is larger than the moon in the sky, but it is usually too dim to be seen.

 6Abd al-Rahman al-Sufi

-A Persian astronomer discovered Andromeda Galaxy way back in 964 AD.
+A Persian astronomer named Abd al-Rahman al-Sufi discovered Andromeda Galaxy way back in 964 A.D.

 7. The Andromeda galaxy is actually 8 times larger than the moon in the night sky but is hard to make out unless there's minimal light pollution.